-I. Include in the application in Mexico, priority shall be claimed, the country of origin of the priority the date on which the application was filed in that country shall be specified and number of the application in that country;
+I. The Mexican application must include which priority that is to be claimed, the country of origin of the priority, the date on which the application was filed in that country and the application number in that country;

 II.
-Submit a certified copy of the priority claimed and, where appropriate, the translation into Spanish, to at the latest within a period of three months from the filing of the application in Mexico.
+A certified copy of the priority claimed must be submitted and, where appropriate, translated into Spanish, at the latest within a period of three months from the filing of the application in Mexico.